Knights of the Golden Circle: North

-In early 1862, Radical Republicans in the Senate, aided by Secretary of State William H. Seward, suggested that former president Franklin Pierce, who was greatly critical of the Lincoln administration's war policies, was an active member of the Knights of the Golden Circle.
+In early 1862, Radical Republicans in the Senate, aided by Secretary of State William H. Seward, suggested that former president Franklin Pierce, who was exceedingly critical of the Lincoln administration's war policies, was an active member of the Knights of the Golden Circle.
 In an angry letter to Seward, Pierce denied that he knew anything about the KGC and demanded that his letter be made public.
 California Senator Milton Latham subsequently did so when he entered the entire Pierce–Seward correspondence into the Congressional Globe.

-Appealing to the Confederacy's friends in both the North and the border states, the Order spread to Kentucky, as well as the southern parts of such Union states as Indiana, Ohio, Illinois, and Missouri.
-It became strongest among Copperheads, who were Democrats who wanted to end the Civil War via settlement with the South.
-Some supported slavery and others were worried about the power of the federal government.
+Appealing to the Confederacy's friends in both the North and the border southern states, the Order spread to Kentucky and Tennessee, as well as the southern parts of such Union states as Indiana, Ohio, Illinois, and Missouri.
+It became strongest among Copperheads, who were Democrats who wanted to end the Civil War by a settlement with the South.
+Some supported slavery, and others were worried about the power of the federal government.
 In the summer of 1863, Congress authorized a military draft, which the administration soon put into operation.
 Leaders of the Democratic Party opposed to Abraham Lincoln's administration denounced the draft and other wartime measures, such as the arrest of seditious persons and the president's temporary suspension of the writ of habeas corpus.